wp-plugins/wordbooker/readme.txt

 Alternatively, leave a comment on [my blog](http://blogs.canalplan.org.uk/steve).

 == Screenshots ==

 1. Wordbooker Options/Configuration Screen
 2. Wordbooker Options overrides when posting

 == Upgrade Notice ==
-If you've upgrading from my forked version of Roberts Wordbook plugin then you'll have to remove the old version first as its a new application.
+If you've upgrading from my forked version of Robert's  Wordbook plugin ( http://wordpress.org/extend/plugins/wordbook ) then you'll have to remove the old version first as it's a new application and uses different API keys.
 If you dont want to lose track of any posts you've published with my version then BEFORE you de-install, export the wordbook_postcomments table.
 Then remove the old app, install this one, set up your configuration and then import the wordbook_postcomments table.

+If you are upgrading from an earlier version of wordbooker then DO NOT deactivate the plugin before you upgrade as this will remove the tables.
+Simply delete the contents of the wordbooker folder and upload the new version.

+== Changelog ==

+- Version 1.3 -  03/01/2010 - Removal of stray debugging code, tidy up and recoding of cron job
+- Version 1.2 -  02/01/2010 - URL fixes, code tweaks
+- Version 1.1 -  02/01/2010 - Minor bug fix
+- version 1.0 -  02/01/2010 - Base Release